 Exploring a multisensory future of fine dining

-A 50-course menu, five dining rooms, art installations and a research lab set the stage for Alchemist–Rasmus Munk’s recently reopened restaurant.
-By merging theatre, art, chemistry and gastronomy in a massive industrial warehouse on Refshaleoen, he explores new fine dining-territory.
+A 50-course menu, five dining rooms, art installations and a research lab set the stage for Alchemist–Rasmus Munk’s restaurant, which is set to open in Summer 2019.
+By merging theatre, art, chemistry and gastronomy in a massive industrial warehouse on Refshaleøen, he explores new fine dining-territory.

 Photo: Claes Bech Poulsen